 Your diet should include 45-65% of carbohydrates daily for a balanced diet.

-Carbohydrates are our main source of energy and our brain needs the glucose they provide.
-Glucose, also called “blood sugar”, is the most abundant carbohydrate in the body.
+Carbohydrates are our primary energy source, and our brain needs the glucose they provide.
+Glucose, also called “blood sugar,” is the most abundant carbohydrate in the body.
 The primary function of glucose is to provide energy to cells.

 What type of Carbohydrates to eat?

 Not all carbohydrates have the same effect on blood glucose levels.
-Some foods cause blood glucose levels to rise quickly and remain elevated while others do not.
+Some foods cause blood glucose levels to rise quickly and remain elevated, while others do not.
 The glycemic index is the rating system for the magnitude and duration of the rise in blood glucose.
-The reference is set at 100, reflecting a rapid and large rise in blood glucose after consumption.
+The reference is set at 100, reflecting a rapid and significant rise in blood glucose after consumption.

-Foods with glycemic indices greater than 70 (e.g. bagels, are considered high GI foods.
+Foods with glycemic indices significant than 70 (e.g., Bagels, are considered high GI foods.
 Using the GI food reference can help make healthier carbohydrate choices.
-Eating many high GI foods can be detrimental to your health because it pushes the body to extremes.
-Foods with lower GI’s are associated with lower risk of developing diseases developing diseases.
+Eating many high GI foods can harm your health by pushing the body to extremes.
+Foods with lower GI’s are associated with a lower risk of developing diseases.
 This is especially true for people who are overweight and sedentary.
-Eating mainly low GI carbohydrates that slowly filter glucose into your blood stream keeps your energy levels balanced allowing you to feel fuller for longer between meals.
+Eating mainly low GI carbohydrates that slowly filter glucose into your bloodstream keeps your energy levels balanced, allowing you to feel fuller for longer between meals.

 The high end of GI – Fruit drinks, bagels, white bread, Sugar, White rice, Milk 2%, deli meats